 Using the 3mm hex key, unscrew both screws from the carriage plate and remove the old belt.

 Attach the new belt using the screws you removed from the carriage plate with the hex key.
 Make sure the belt teeth point to the inside of the belt.
 The screw on the side of the belt clamp points away from the fan.

-e.
-Using your left hand, loop the belt on the front half of the left pulley.
+- Using your left hand, loop the belt on the front half of the left pulley.
 The belt will not be fully on the pulley.
-Use your left thumb and fingers to clamp the belt firmly in place and apply pressure.
+Use your left thumb and fingers to hold the belt firmly in place and apply pressure.